 Importantly, the applicant must not have filed a patent application or utility model application within the past 3 years or been granted additional funding.
 Finally, the project must not have started when the grant application is submitted.

 What is supported?

-- SP 4: Patent application (official charges and expenses for patent attorneys) (maximum EUR 10,000)
+- SP 4: Patent application (funding up to EUR 10,000)

-- SP 5: Commercialization activities for the invention (maximum EUR 3,000)
+- SP 5: Commercialization activities (funding up to EUR 4,000)

 Applicants are advised to use the "easy-online" electronic application system.

 BayPAT provides advice and support along the entire application process.